101Room/sandbox_PowerShell_routine_killer_for_scientist/for LAMMPS/README.md

-For example you want to run LAMMPS many times and save each result of this programm.
+For example you want to *run LAMMPS many times and save each result of this programm*.
 I take for example `in.crack`.
 You can look at this file and see that there enable to save pictures ("If you uncomment the dump image line(s) in the input script a series of JPG images will be produced by the run" it is from LAMMPS web-manual).